PrincetonUniversity/GPEC/README.md

 The primary purpose of this package is to calculated the nonaxisymmetric force balance in tokamak plasmas.

-Note that the DCON code was developed by Allen Glasser at Los Alamos National Laboratory, while GPEC and PENTRC were developed and are maintained by the GPEC team at the Princeton Plasma Physics Laboratory.
+Note that the DCON code was developed by Alan H. Glasser at Los Alamos National Laboratory, while GPEC and PENTRC were developed and are maintained by the GPEC team at the Princeton Plasma Physics Laboratory.

 Development
 ------------